JoinColony/tailor/docs/_Docs_Adapters.md

 ## How to use adapters

-Tailor currently uses the [web3.js](https://github.com/ethereum/web3.js) library for the adapter, which has become the standard for interacting with the Ethereum network.
+Tailor currently only supports a [web3.js](https://github.com/ethereum/web3.js) adapter, with plans to support an [ethers.js](https://github.com/ethers-io/ethers.js/) adapter and new adapters as they become available.

 ### Web3 Adapter